Usage Guide

 # Push branch but don't create PR

-ghw implement --repo owner/repo --push-branch
+ghw issues implement --repo owner/repo --push-branch

 # Push branch and create PR automatically

-ghw implement --repo owner/repo --push-branch --create-pr
+ghw issues implement --repo owner/repo --push-branch --create-pr

 # Keep worktree after implementation (for debugging)

-ghw implement --repo owner/repo --delete-worktree=false
+ghw issues implement --repo owner/repo --delete-worktree=false

 Examples: